emretepedev/pushToGitHub/README.md

-This script will counter to the fu**** stupid HR who does not check the fu**** out other Git services (like GitLab).

-Basically, when i push to something to GitLab (or like that), this script pushing an unnecessary commit with the empty message to GitHub.
+Basically, when i push to something to GitLab etc., this script pushing an unnecessary commit with the empty message to GitHub.
 That's all.

 ---
 # Prerequisites